 Olds Trumpet and Cornet Serial number list

-1929-1979 (Updated 12/13/23)
+1929-1979 (Updated 5/8/23)

 This is my attempt at a complete serial number list for Olds trumpets and cornets for the full 70 year production run of the company.
 Adjustments have been made from other published serial number lists to establish the best estimate of the serial number for January 1 of each calendar year.
 Notes are shown at the end of the table.
 This list should also be accurate for Olds trombones and other brasses beginning with serial number 15000.
+A detailed study of the reason for updates to the 1936 to 1951 ranges can be found here.

 If you have questions, comments or suggested improvements please contact us.